Cavendish experiment with fast radio bursts on cosmological scales: Mitigating potential systematics

-A major challenge in inferring $f_{ss} b_{ss}$ from observation is to convert the galaxy luminosity into the stellar mass, which is affected by uncertainties in the initial mass function of stars.
-Another issue is the fraction of stellar mass in faint galaxies.
-Nevertheless, the stellar census provided by \textit{Gaia} is greatly improving our understanding of the nearby population \cite{vallenari2023gaia, lutsenko2025counting}, and constraints on the stellar distribution across cosmic time are also rapidly advancing.
-For instance, the stellar mass function is already extended into the $10^6\,M_\odot$ frontier \cite{xu2025pac, wang2025luminosity}.
-These developments make it promising to resolve the stellar content in the coming years.
-Upon the cold gas contribution, the radio surveys such as CHIME \cite{amiri2022overview} and SKA \cite{braun2015advancing} will map the neutral hydrogen intensify across a wide redshift range through the 21 cm transition line, and it enables the investigation of cold gas distribution and the precise measurement of $f_{\rm HI}b_{\rm HI}$.
-Therefore, combining the constraints from external probes \footnote{Besides those based upon Eq. ~(\ref{equ:be_from_bb}), the kinetic Sunyaev–Zel'dovich effect offers another potential pathway to constrain $b_e$ given its sensitivity to all free electrons in diffuse gas, yet its reconstruction such as four-point estimations depends on the template of LSS tracer velocities \cite{smith2017detecting, kumar2025electrons}. }, the $f_eb_e$ value can be inferred in principle using Eq.~(\ref{equ:be_from_bb}), thereby fully determining the $\mF$ value.
+A major challenge in inferring $f_{*} b_{*}$ from observations is to convert galaxy luminosity into stellar mass, which is subject to the uncertainty in the stellar initial mass function.
+Another issue involves the fraction of stellar mass in faint galaxies, which limits the completeness of samples.
+However, the stellar censuses such as Gaia \cite{vallenari2023gaia, lutsenko2025counting} and ALMA \cite{pouteau2022alma, pouteau2023alma} are substantially enhancing our knowledge of nearby populations, and the constraints on the stellar distribution across cosmic time are also rapidly advancing.
+For instance, using imaging from DECaLS surveys, the stellar mass function is already extended into the $10^6\,M_\odot$ frontier \cite{xu2025pac, wang2025luminosity}, while Rubin will reach depths $2\sim 3$ magnitudes fainter \cite{ivezic2019lsst}.
+So resolving the stellar content is promising in the coming years.
+Upon the neutral gas contribution, the radio surveys such as CHIME \cite{amiri2022overview} and SKA \cite{braun2015advancing} are mapping the neutral hydrogen intensity across a wide redshift range through the surface brightness temperature of 21cm lines; for instance, the cross-correlations with LSS tracers have been conclusively detected \cite{masui2013measurement, cunnington2023h, amiri2023detection, amiri2024detection}.
+It enables the investigation of cold gas distribution and allow the precise measurement of $f_{\rm HI}b_{\rm HI}$ in the near future.
+Therefore, the determination of $f_eb_e$ is available through Eq.~(\ref{equ:be_from_bb}) combining the constraints from external probes \footnote{Besides those based upon Eq. ~(\ref{equ:be_from_bb}), the kinetic Sunyaev–Zel'dovich effect offers another potential pathway to constrain $b_e$ given its sensitivity to all free electrons in diffuse gas, yet its reconstruction such as four-point estimations depends on the template of LSS tracer velocities \cite{smith2017detecting, kumar2025electrons}. }, and thereby fully determines the value of $\mF$ factor.